-See Accounting principles, Note 1.5 - Intangible assets, Note 1.7 - Investments, Note 11 - Intangible assets, Note 14 - Financial assets and Note 30 - Table of subsidiaries and holdings, to the parent company financial statements
+See Accounting principles Notes 1.5 - Intangible assets and 1.7.1 - Investments, Note 11 - Intangible assets, Note 14 - Financial assets and Note 30 - Table of subsidiaries and holdings, to the parent company financial statements

-At 31 December 2020, the net carrying amount of investments and intangible assets (excluding software and intangible assets in progress) recognised in the balance sheet amounted to €10.5 billion and €3.9 billion respectively, representing 70% of total assets.
-Investments and intangible assets are initially recognised at purchase cost.
+At 31 December 2021, the net carrying amount of investments and intangible assets (excluding software and intangible assets in progress) recognised in the balance sheet amounted to €10.3 billion and €4.2 billion, respectively, representing 55% of total assets.
+Investments and intangible assets are recognised at purchase cost.